 Our sense of taste acts as a gatekeeper when we ingest food.
 By analyzing food quality (sweet, bitter, salty, etc.), taste helps us decide whether to swallow something that’s in our mouth.
 The sense of taste also sends signals to our digestive system to help the body use the nutrients in foods effectively.
 This short primer provides backgound on the science of taste.

 The Monell Center, founded in 1968, is an independent nonprofit basic research institute.
 A leader in scientific discovery, Monell expands fundamental knowledge of taste and smell through interdisciplinary research, training, and communication.

-Basic research at Monell increases knowledge about the mechanisms and functions of the senses of taste, smell, and chemical irritation (such as the “bite” of hot peppers or the “cool” of mint).
+Basic research at Monell increases fundamental knowledge about the mechanisms and functions of the senses of taste, smell, and chemesthesis – the chemically-stimulated skin sense (examples include the “bite” of hot peppers, the “tingle” of carbonation, or the “cool” of mint).
 Monell’s scientists choose research projects based on their own curiosity and interests, without regard to immediate practical applications.
 Findings are published in a wide variety of peer-reviewed scientific journals.

 In the 1960s, very little was understood about the essential mechanisms and functions of what were thought to be the “minor senses” – taste and smell.
 As a junior professor in the veterinary school at Cornell, Dr. Morley Kare became increasingly interested in this field as he investigated food choice in a variety of species.
 With encouragement from the government (e.g., the National Science Foundation and the Veterans Affairs Administration) and from several corporate leaders, Dr. Kare envisioned a multidisciplinary scientific institute dedicated to the study of these senses that are vital to human health and well being.